A Functional Abstraction of Typed Invocation Contexts: Properties

+The statement is partially witnessed by a CPS interpreter of \lambdaF implemented in Agda\footnote{The interpreter is implemented as function \texttt{go} in \texttt{lambdaf.agda}.}.
+The interpreter shows that any well-typed \lambdaF program evaluates to an Agda value under the big-step semantics derived from the CPS translation.
+To complete the proof, we must show that the big-step semantics underlying the interpreter and the small-step semantics defined for \lambdaF are equivalent (\ie, they give us the same value).
+Our intuition is that the equivalence holds, but proving this requires non-trivial reasoning on continuations, and developing such a proof technique is beyond the main scope of this paper.

-The termination property is unique to our type system.
-In the existing type system by Kameyama and Yonezawa~\cite{kameyama-dynamic}, it is possible to write a well-typed program that does not evaluate to a value.
+The termination property, although not fully proved, seems to rely on the precise typing of invocation contexts.
+Indeed, in the existing type system by Kameyama and Yonezawa~\cite{kameyama-dynamic}, it is possible to write a well-typed program that does not evaluate to a value.
 Here is a non-terminating program adapted from Kameyama and Yonezawa's example (we write $\seq{e_1}{e_2}$ as an abbreviation of $\app{(\abs{\_}{e_2})}{e_1}$):

 We see that the two succeeding invocations of captured continuations result in duplication of \controltt, leading to a looping behavior.

 The well-typedness of the above program in Kameyama and Yonezawa's type system is due to the limited expressiveness of trail types.
 More precisely, their trail types are mere expression types, which carry no information about the type of contexts to be composed in the future.
 In our type system, on the other hand, trail types explicitly mention the type of future contexts.
 This prevents us from duplicating \controltt infinitely, and allows us to statically reject the above looping program\footnote{An incomplete implementation \texttt{exp5} of the non-terminating example is included in \texttt{lambdaf.agda}}.